Fixing the fundamental problems of today’s remote meetings

 One of the biggest problems with shared calendars is that any unscheduled time automatically has the potential to become meeting time.
 If an empty calendar means “meeting time” then when is “working time?”

-Imagine the productivity boost you’ll get by having one designated block of time for meets during the day.
+Imagine the productivity boost you’ll get by having one designated block of time for topics during the day.
 The endless to-do list you keep?
 Get ready to make progress!
 Work sometimes feels like the Hydra — solving one problem creates three more.
 One of the biggest reasons for this dynamic is because of how little time we actually get to spend executing on priorities.
 Too often, days are filled with busywork, and meetings are one of the largest culprits.
-By confining your meets to a single block of time, you’re setting an overall meeting time limit for the week — that way meets compete with each other for your time, not with the rest of your workday.
+By confining your topics to a single block of time, you’re setting an overall meeting time limit for the week — that way topics compete with each other for your time, not with the rest of your workday.

-All your meets, no matter how many or few, take place in a single block of time.
+All your topics, no matter how many or few, take place in a single block of time.
 Before lunch?
 After?
 Beginning of the day?
 The end?
 The answer will never again be “all of the above.”

-Confining meets to a consistent set of hours allows you to build powerful habits around them.
+Confining topics to a consistent set of hours allows you to build powerful habits around them.
 The beauty of habits and routines is that once they become ingrained, they free your mind to focus on other things.
 Only starting is difficult.
 Soon enough, it becomes automatic.
 Free yourself from the constant anxiety of “when’s my next meeting?”
 Instead, make meetings as automatic as your lunch hour or the end of the day: you always know when it’s coming, and don’t have to think about it.

 Where traditional remote meetings take you away from your work, Remeet puts meetings where they belong: as a tool to help you execute on your most important priorities.